benjamindahan/data_mining_project/README.md

        · `scraping_boxscores.py`  where all the data scraping of the games boxscores takes place.
        · `databse_insertion.py`  where all the inserion to the database takes place.
        · `api.py`  where all the api requests takes place.
+- `nba.log` with all the logging of the project

 ⚠️ In the `.gitignore` there is a `.env` file with the password of your MySQL that will allow you to work with SQL.
 You can also find there the host and keys tokens of the API.